-ONSOLIDATED AND SEPARATE STATEMENTS OF FINANCIAL POSITION 1
+CC DNSOLIDATED AND SEPARATE STATEMENTS OF FINANCIAL POSITION

-ONSOLIDATED AND SEPARATE STATEMENTS OF PROFIT OR LOSS AND
+CC ONSOLIDATED AND SEPARATE STATEMENTS OF PROFIT OR LOSS AND

-THER COMPREHENSIVE INCOME 2
+OT THER COMPREHENSIVE INCOME 2

-DNSOLIDATED AND SEPARATE STATEMENTS OF CHANGES IN EQUITY 3
+CC ONSOLIDATED AND SEPARATE STATEMENTS OF CHANGES IN EQUITY

-CC DNSOLIDATED AND SEPARATE STATEMENTS OF CASH FLOWS 4
+CC ONSOLIDATED AND SEPARATE STATEMENTS OF CASH FLOWS 4

 NC OTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS

-1.
+1. ORGANIZATION AND OPERATIONS

 2. BUSINESS ENVIRONMENT

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES 6

-4. USE OF ESTIMATES AND JUDGEMENTS 17

-5.
+4.

-6. NEW STANDARS AND INTERPRETATIONS NOT YET ADOPTED
+5. NEW STANDARS AND INTERPRETATIONS NOT YET ADOPTED 18

-7. eriori in de Bribert (elle William Inde
+6. CASH AND BALANCES WITH THE NBG 19

 DUE FROM BANKS

-INVESTMENTS IN DEBT SECURITIES
+8. INVESTMENTS IN DEBT SECURITIES 20

-INVESTMENTS
+9. INVESTMENTS 20

-LOANS AND ADVANCES TO CUSTOMERS
+10. LOANS AND ADVANCES TO CUSTOMERS 21

 INVESTMENT PROPERTIES

 INTANGIBLE ASSETS

 PROPERTY AND EQUIPMENT

-RIGHT-OF-USE ASSETS AND LEASE LIABILITY
+14. RIGHT-OF-USE ASSETS 29

 OTHER ASSETS

 DUE TO BANKS

 CUSTOMER ACCOUNTS

 OTHER BORROWED FUNDS

-20. OTHER LIABILITIES 35
+OTHER LIABILITIES

 INCOME TAXES

 SUBORDINATED DEBT

 SHARE CAPITAL AND SHARE PREMIUM

 NET DEBT RECONCILIATION

 NET INTEREST INCOME

 FEE AND COMMISSION INCOME AND EXPENSES

-27. OTHER ADMINISTRATIVE EXPENSES 39
+OTHER ADMINISTRATIVE EXPENSES

-OTHER OPERATING INCOME AND EXPENSE
+OTHER OPERATING INCOME AND EXPENSES

 FINANCIAL RISK AND CAPITAL MANAGEMENT

 FAIR VALUE OF FINANCIAL INSTRUMENTS

 CONTINGENT LIABILITIES AND COMMITMENTS

 RELATED PARTY TRANSACTIONS

-33. EVENTS AFTER THE END OF THE REPORTING PERIOD 66
+32. EVENTS AFTER THE END OF THE REPORTING PERIOD 64

+CO NSOLIDATED AND SEPARATE MANAGEMENT REPORT 65